 - Never open risky links in emails — Don’t open attachments from unsolicited emails.

 - Download only trusted software — Make sure the software you download comes from trusted sites.

 - Have strong security software — This will help prevent the installation of ransomware on your gadget.

-Bonus: In the event that you accidentally fall for a ransomware scam, you need to have your data protected.
+Bonus: In the event that accidentally fall for a ransomware scam, you need to have your data protected.
 We recommend using our sponsor, IDrive.
-You can backup all your PCs, Macs and mobile devices into ONE account for one low cost!
-Click here to receive a special discount of 50 percent.
+You can back up all your PCs, Macs and mobile devices into ONE account for one low cost!
+Click here to receive a special discount of 50%.